kavedaa/sbt-javafx/readme.md

 addSbtPlugin("no.vedaadata" %% "sbt-javafx" % "0.35-SNAPSHOT")
 ```

-(This makes the plugin avaiable to your project.)
+(This makes the plugin available to your project.)

 And adding the following line to your build `.sbt` file: